Since day one of actor training I have heard, “Just be in the moment, you must be in the moment.”

 You really saw the person or people in front of you.

-You felt an effortless connection to your body.
+Felt an effortless connection to your body.

 Take a look and see if those elements were effortlessly occurring.